Monday, October 13, 2025

 After a long dusty journey, and our camel ride and 4x4 drive across the desert dunes, we arrived at our desert camp for the night.

 At the edge of the desert camp was a rest area of sofas, cushions, and rugs.
-Here's my sister reclining after hours of sitting on the bus.
+The rest area led to the desert.

 Our group walked out to watch the sun set over the dunes.